NTI-Gymnasieingenjor/frisorhemsida/documentation.md

     - In VS Code go to extensions on your left menu or press [CTRL + Shift + X]

-    - Search for "`Live Server`"
+    - Search for "Live Server"

     - Click on the first one and press install

-    - `IMPORTANT:` Open the file you wish to see live with "Open Folder" and `not` "Open File"
+    - IMPORTANT: Open the file you wish to see live with "Open Folder" and NOT "Open File"

     - Open your desired file

-    - Press the `"Go Live"` button in the bottom right corner
+    - Press the "Go Live" button in the bottom right corner

     - After a few seconds it will show your current file in your standard browser